-The remote, grandiose mountain-top sanctuary at Nemrut Dağı is unforgettable, and the mighty stone heads adorning the temple and tomb of King Antiochus have become one of the best-known images of Eastern Turkey.
+The remote, grandiose mountain-top sanctuary at Nemrut Dağı is unforgettable, while the mighty stone heads that adorn the temple and tomb of King Antiochus have become one of the famous images of Eastern Turkey.

-The majority of people visit at dawn, to watch the sunrise, and most of the minibus tours are geared up to this timescale.
-The downside of a dawn visit is a very early start (between 2 and 4am depending on season) and a crowded and oft chilly summit (it’s 2150 metres above sea level).
-There’s often snow on the ground from late October until April.
-Minibus tours also target sunset, when it is less cold and the setting sun illuminates the western terrace in a warm glow.
-A daytime visit, however, means there are fewer visitors and you can explore the sanctuary at leisure and in the warmth.
+Most visitors want to get here before dawn, in order to watch the sunrise.
+The majority of the available minibus tours are therefore geared up to suit those timings, despite the drawback of making such an early start – between 2am and 4am, depending on season – and the crowded and chilly conditions at the summit, which is 2150m above sea level.
+Between late October and April, there’s often snow on the ground.
+Minibus tours also target sunset, when it’s not so cold, and the setting sun bathes the western terrace in a warm glow.
+A daytime visit means fewer visitors and the chance to explore the sanctuary at leisure and in the warmth.

 The result of one man’s delusions of grandeur, the great tomb and temple complex of Nemrut Dağı was built by Antiochus I Epiphanes (64–38 BC), son of Mithridates I Callinicus, the founder of the Commagene kingdom.
-The Commagene dynasty was a breakaway from the Seleucid Empire, covering only a small territory from modern Adıyaman to Gaziantep, and it wouldn’t rate much more than a passing mention in histories of the region were it not for the fact that Antiochus chose to build this temple as a colossal monument to himself.
+A breakaway from the Seleucid Empire, covering only a small territory from modern Adıyaman to Gaziantep, the Commagene dynasty wouldn’t rate much more than a passing mention in histories of the region had Antiochus not chosen to build this colossal monument to himself.
 Having decided he was divine in nature, or at the very least an equal of the gods, he declared: “I, the great King Antiochus have ordered the construction of these temples…on a foundation which will never be demolished…to prove my faith in the gods.
 At the conclusion of my life I will enter my eternal repose here, and my spirit will ascend to join that of Zeus in heaven.”

-The sanctuary lay undiscovered until the late nineteenth century, when Karl Puchstein, a German engineer, located it while making a survey in 1881.
-In 1883 he returned with Karl Humann (the man who removed the Pergamon altar to Berlin) to carry out a more thorough investigation, but it wasn’t until 1953 that a comprehensive archeological survey of the site began, under the direction of an American team.Read More
+The sanctuary lay undiscovered until 1881, when Karl Puchstein, a German engineer, located it while making a survey.
+Although he returned in 1883 with Karl Humann – the man who removed the Pergamon altar to Berlin – to carry out a more thorough investigation, only in 1953 did a comprehensive American-led archeological survey of the site begin.